 No Peace for the Wicked

 Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue in the Book of Isaiah with Chapter 57.
-In our text today we see that the Godly shall rest in peace but the wicked are like a troubled sea.
-In making application we see that living Godly has its benefits as it brings peace to our lives.
-Our motivation to Godly living should be obedience but as we serve the Lord we see Him responding to us in a blessing of peace.
+Today, we continue in the Book of Isaiah with Chapter 57.
+Our text today shows that the Godly shall rest in peace, but the wicked are like a troubled sea.
+In making an application, we see that living Godly has its benefits as it brings peace to our lives.
+Our motivation for Godly living should be obedience.
+Still, as we serve the Lord, we see Him responding to us in a blessing of peace.
 How about you?
 Do you have peace in your life?
-Let us learn from our text today and the prophecy of Isaiah that the Godly shall live in peace but there is no peace for the wicked.
+Let us learn from our text today and the prophecy of Isaiah that the Godly shall live in peace, but there is no peace for the wicked.

 .